official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

-ground force movements which were the start of an attack on Kuwait and some time to reinforce, but those two things together actually allowed us to be in the rather comfortable position of having a not very expensive military operation … It allowed us to manage without big ground force deployments …” 127
+ground force movements which were the start of an attack on Kuwait and some time to reinforce, but those two things together actually allowed us to be in the rather comfortable position of having a not very expensive military operation … It allowed us to manage without big ground force deployments …” [^127]

-124 Cabinet Conclusions, 1 March 2001.
+[^124]: Cabinet Conclusions, 1 March 2001.
-125 Blair T. A Journey.
+[^125]: Blair T. A Journey.
 Hutchinson, 2010.
-126 Letter McKane to Webb, 28 February 2001, ‘Iraq’.
+[^126]: Letter McKane to Webb, 28 February 2001, ‘Iraq’.
-127 Public hearing, 24 November 2009, pages 49-50.
+[^127]: Public hearing, 24 November 2009, pages 49-50.

 234

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 ## Defining the new UK policy framework
-225. According to published US accounts, on 1 March Secretary Powell was “given the task of devising a plan and strategy to refocus the UN economic sanctions on weapons control” at a meeting of National Security Council “Principals”.128 President Bush also asked for “a better military plan in the event that a pilot was shot down” over Iraq.
+225. According to published US accounts, on 1 March Secretary Powell was “given the task of devising a plan and strategy to refocus the UN economic sanctions on weapons control” at a meeting of National Security Council “Principals”.[^128] President Bush also asked for “a better military plan in the event that a pilot was shot down” over Iraq.

 The National Security Council and Principals Committee